DukeRobotics/robosub-ros/foxglove/README.md

 - `pid-panel`: Panel to read/set PID gains

 ### Layouts
-- `controls-monitor.json`: 6 graphs for each control axis (x, y, z, roll, pitch, yaw) plotting setpoint and control effort against time.
-Used to test responsiveness of robot during PID tuning.
+- `controls-monitor.json`: 6 graphs for each control axis (x, y, z, roll, pitch, yaw) plotting setpoint and control effort against time
+- `current-pose.json`: 6 graphs for each axis (x, y, z, roll, pitch, yaw) plotting the current pose of the robot
+- `drc.json`: All Duke Robotics's custom Foxglove panels

 ## Local Dependencies
 Local dependencies are located in the `shared` directory.